Holistic Hormonal Healthcare in the East of England

 Specialist in Menopause & Premenstrual Disorders

-Hannah is a General Practitioner and accredited Specialist in Menopause & Premenstrual Disorders, recognised by The British Menopause Society (BMS), The International Association for Premenstrual Disorders (IAPMD) and The National Association for Premenstrual Syndrome (NAPS).
+Dr Hannah Short is a General Practitioner and accredited Specialist in Menopause & Premenstrual Disorders recognised by The British Menopause Society (BMS), The International Association for Premenstrual Disorders (IAPMD) and The National Association for Premenstrual Syndromes (NAPS).

 After obtaining her undergraduate degree in Human Sciences from the University of Oxford, she completed her medical training at the University of Cambridge and qualified in 2009.
 She achieved Membership of The Royal College of General Practitioners (MRCGP) in

 In December 2018 Hannah was awarded the BMS/FSRH Advanced Certificate in Menopause Care.
 This enables her to receive external referrals and to lead a menopause service, both within the National Health Service (NHS) and the private sector.